 You’re spoilt for choice with Sunday shopping in London.
-Yes, you could head to retail mainstays like Oxford Street or Westfield Shopping, but why not do something with a little more character and head to one of the Sunday markets in London.
+Yes, you could head to retail mainstays like Oxford Street or Westfield, but why not do something with a little more character and head to one of the best Sunday markets in London.

-Sunday markets in London
+Sunday Markets in London

-1. Columbia Road Flower Market
+1. Columbia Road Flower Market, Bethnal Green

-During the week, it is a charming combo of cafes, craft shops and delis but come Sunday, it transforms and bursts into colour for the weekly Columbia Road Flower Market.
+During the week, it is a charming combo of cafes, craft shops and delis but come Sunday, it blooms and bursts into colour for the weekly Columbia Road Flower Market.

 2. Greenwich Market